twodoteight/Challenge-Evenly/README.md

 # Challenge-Evenly
 A coding challenge for Android development

 Simple application that lists nearby places around given coordinates.
-User can view a place's details, see it on the map and share a link to the its Foursquare page.
+User can view a place's details, see it on the map and share a link to its Foursquare page.

 Used Libraries: